moliver28/research-handbook/content/handbook/security/corporate/services/laptops/onboarding/_index.md

 If the team member desires financial assistance to purchase the hardware, the Company will advance the funds to help facilitate the purchase (see Exception Processes below).

-{{% alert title="**Warning: fake job scams**" color="warning" %}}
-Scammers may impersonate GitLab and target job seekers.
+**Warning: fake job scams**: Scammers may impersonate GitLab and target job seekers.
 GitLab will never ask new hires to send us funds for equipment purchases.

 Read the ["What to know about a fake job scam impersonating GitLab"](https://about.gitlab.com/blog/2023/06/29/fake-gitlab-job-scam/) blog post to learn the warning signs and how to protect yourself.